Did you ever got confused about how to pass stock market entries in Tally as trading?

 At the end of the year, when you are closing your books, you can check out your Balance Sheet and see what is the position of your Stock Broker.

-Whether you have to pay money to your Stock Broker and vice versa and alter the ledger to Sundry Creditor or Sundry Debtor.
+Whether you have to pay money to your Stock Broker or vice versa you can easily alter the ledger to Sundry Creditor or Sundry Debtor.

-Don’t worry, I have even explained this in the video. 🙂
+Don’t worry, I have even explained this in the above video. 🙂

 Share Purchases under Purchase Accounts